2018 United States House of Representatives elections in New York: District 21

 The 21st district, the state's largest and most rural congressional district, includes most of the North Country and the northern suburbs of Syracuse.
 The district borders Vermont to the east.
 The incumbent was Republican Elise Stefanik, who had represented the district since 2015.
-She was re-elected to a second term with 65% of the vote in 2016.
+She was re-elected to a second term with 65.3% of the vote in 2016.

+Republican primary

+Farmer and real estate broker Russ Finley planned on making a primary challenge of Stefanik, but later withdrew from the race, leaving Stefanik unopposed in the primary.